-At some point, he went out on another work detail to build runways and revetments at Neilson Airfield.
 While on the detail, he developed dry beriberi and was sent to the hospital ward at Bilibid Prison.
-According to records kept there, he was admitted on April 25, 1944.
-On May 10, he was returned to Cabanatuan and remained there until the beginning of July 1944.
+According to records kept there, he was admitted on April 25, 1944, from Nielson Field.
+On May 10, he was returned to Cabanatuan and remained there until July 3, 1944.

 The ship sailed again on August 4 and reached Keelung, Formosa, the next day.
 It remained at Keelung for twelve days while more boiler repairs were made.
-It sailed again on August 17 for Naha, Okinawa.
-How long it took to get to Naha is not known.
+It sailed again on August 17 for Naha, Okinawa, but it is not known how long it took to reach Naha.
 When it arrived, the ship remained there for six days for additional boiler repairs.
 It finally sailed and arrived at Moji, Japan on September 1, 1944.
 In the end, the trip took the ship 62 days to complete.

 The POWs were disembarked and marched to the train station.
-They rode a train until they disembarked and were taken to Fukuoka #5.
+They rode a train and were taken to Fukuoka #5.
 This camp was also known as Omine Machi which was the Japanese propaganda camp.
 The POWs received slightly better treatment at the camp than in the other camps.

 One of the major problems facing the POWs was the lack of food.
 The main diet of the prisoners was rice.
 But, there was never enough according to Donald.
 He recalled that the POWs’ diet was supplemented with fish heads, grass, and seaweed.
 The camp guards stole items from Red Cross packages and withheld the packages from July 1, 1944, to September 2, 1945.
 The Japanese intentionally opened packages and mixed up contents so that the ranking Allied officer would not know how much should be in each package.
-When they were given to the POWs they were often contained less than what had been sent and most of the food was gone.
-In addition, when Red Cross packages arrived, they were withheld from POWs from three to seven months after arriving.
+When the boxes were given to the POWs they often contained less than what had been sent and most of the food was gone.

 At Omine Machi, Donald worked in a coal mine that had been condemned as unsafe before the war.
 It was from this work that he began experiencing breathing problems.
 It is not known if he received any treatment for the condition while a POW.